 Corcoran, CA 93212

 I don't want to paint a grim picture.
 Dante is hopeful that his first parole hearing is coming sooner than he originally expected and that he can start his life outside of the prison walls.
+California does seem to be making strides in this way.
 But the reality is, the system isn't set up to support success for convicted felons.
 The friend I told you about- he was a first-time felon as well- a minor offense that got him a two year sentence (after reduction).
 He paroled, but being a middle-aged man already and not having any family to support him, he struggled significantly to get on his feet after his release.
 He was literally released with one set of clothing and a ticket for a train ride back to the county where he committed the offense.
 Because of his incarceration he had lost everything.
 The rules of parole are strict- he couldn't reside outside of the county of his original offense, he couldn't associate with other felons, couldn't test positive for drugs or alcohol, couldn't have in his possession or be anywhere near firearms.
 And as a convicted felon his opportunity to find employment was significantly limited, and the federal government doesn't allow felons to be eligible for financial aid for college either.
-So it wasn't long before he was homeless, and within a year was already re-incarcerated for parole violation.
+So it wasn't long before he was homeless, and within a year was already re-incarcerated for parole violation because in that kind of situation usually the only people you can find to help you are the very ones who contribute to the violations.
 He had multiple re-commitments because of relatively minor violations.
 And when they violate you they send you back to prison.
 We eventually lost contact with Jesse.
 I worry the same obstacles will snare Dante if he is released.

 Having developed a steady stream of communication over the past year, I've learned a lot about Dante's situation.
 He doesn't have family to lean on.
 Dante has been earnestly waiting for his son to turn 18 (in June 2019), but being a father from prison is a nearly impossible task.
 Communications are heavily monitored and controlled, and lack of visitation creates a natural distance.
 Dante's mother lives in another state, and also cannot visit because of her own extensive criminal justice history.
-So if he is paroled, he will be sent by one-way ticket back into the place where his original gang connections led him to make bad decisions, and with no encouraging family there to support him.
+So if/when he is paroled he will be sent by one-way ticket back into the place where his original gang connections led him to make those decisions that landed him in prison, and with no encouraging family there to support him.
 Nevertheless, Dante's story is one of hope, of redemption, of rehabilitation.
-He has spent nearly 15 years participating in very intense multi-day therapeutic workshops, all intended to give him the emotional tools to be able to jump the hurdles he may face if he is released.
+He has spent nearly 15 years participating in very intense multi-day therapeutic workshops, all intended to give him the inner strength and tools to be able to jump the hurdles he may face if he is released.
 And I know he wants nothing more than to be out of prison.

-While prison life provides protections against the external systemic oppression he will face as a middle-aged, African American male, who's a convicted felon, it's not ideal either.
+While prison life provides protections against the external systemic oppression he will face as a middle-aged, African American male who's a convicted felon, it's equally challenging and oppressive.
 The progression of privileges since Dante was first incarcerated have been exceptional.
 We've communicated mostly through JPay- an online email system.
 But all of those communications are monitored by the prison mailroom, and there have been several times Dante paid in digitized stamps to send an email to me that I never received.
 And it's not as simple as being able to forward or re-send.
 He doesn't have the capability to copy/paste.
 He also can't take photos or video with his tablet.
-He doesn't have Internet access.
+He doesn't have full Internet access.
 Most people don't have landlines anymore, and rely on smart phones to communicate via various social media sites and apps- none of which Dante has access to.
 All of these barriers to communication make it difficult to establish or maintain relationships in our rapidly evolving, technologically-dependent culture.

 But I share Dante's story not to discourage you.
 I share it because Dante offers an inside look at a massive systemic problem.
 Studies show that nearly 30% of prisoners are former foster youth, and a disproportionate number of foster youths are African American.
 We also know that there's disproportionate numbers of African American men in prison.
 So this is a systemic problem and our communities are failing.
 Our communities need to embrace the rehabilitative model and continue it with offering services during parole periods.
 They also need to build stronger mentoring programs for foster care youth.
 These are ways shamanic individuals can step-up to fill gaps or consider entry points into the lives of people who might benefit from deep shamanic work.
 Programs like those offered through the Inside Circle Foundation offer a template, a foundation for in-prison work.
 And collaborations build strong practice, so consider that as well.
 Together we are much stronger and innovative than when we stand alone.
 I want Dante's story to inspire you, to motivate you, and if it doesn't do that, to at least offer you a moment of gratitude.
 That in itself is healing medicine.